juergenpf/ModularFibonacci/README.md

 ### The Editor

 I decided to go with [Visual Studio Code](https://code.visualstudio.com/) (no surprise as I'm a retired Microsoftie:-)).
 Please note, that you should not install this editor in the WSL Linux you use, but on the Windows host.
-The reason is, that for WSL the ditor provides a special remote extension, that allows to run the editor as Windows app but doing the build in the WSL subsystem (see [here](https://code.visualstudio.com/docs/remote/wsl))
+The reason is, that for WSL the editor provides a special remote extension, that allows to run the editor as Windows app but doing the build in the WSL subsystem (see [here](https://code.visualstudio.com/docs/remote/wsl))

 ### The Haskell Tooling